1965 Carmel mid-air collision: Eastern Air Lines Flight 853

 The cockpit and cabin crews survived the crash landing and worked both inside and outside the broken fuselage parts to evacuate the survivors from the wreckage, which was on fire.
 Volunteer firemen from North Salem, Ridgefield, Connecticut, and nearby communities extinguished the fire and transported the survivors to hospitals at Danbury, Connecticut; Mount Kisco, New York; and Carmel, New York, where two passengers later died of their injuries.
+Passenger Richard E. Foster was ejected from the plane through an emergency exit during the crash and sustained minor injuries.
 Firefighters later discovered two bodies in the fuselage - that of a male passenger in the forward section, whose seatbelt jammed, and that of Captain White, who had returned to the cabin to help the passenger.
 Both had died from smoke inhalation.